-For these purposes, an investment firm shall take all reasonable steps to record relevant conversations and communications, made with, sent from or received by equipment provided by the investment firm to an employee or contractor or the use of which by an employee or contractor has been sanctioned or permitted by the investment firm.
+For those purposes, an investment firm shall take all reasonable steps to record relevant telephone conversations and electronic communications, made with, sent from or received by equipment provided by the investment firm to an employee or contractor or the use of which by an employee or contractor has been accepted or permitted by the investment firm.

-Investment firms shall notify new and existing clients that telephone communications or conversations between the investment firms and clients that result or may result in transactions, will be recorded.
+An investment firm shall notify new and existing clients that telephone communications or conversations between the investment firm and its clients that result or may result in transactions will be recorded.

-This notification can be provided once, before the provision of investment services to new and existing clients.
+Such a notification may be made once, before the provision of investment services to new and existing clients.

-Investment firms shall not provide, by phone, investment services and activities to clients who have not been notified in advance about the recording of their telephone communications or conversations, where such investment services and activities relate to the reception, transmission and execution of client orders.
+An investment firm shall not provide, by telephone, investment services and activities to clients who have not been notified in advance about the recording of their telephone communications or conversations, where such investment services and activities relate to the reception, transmission and execution of client orders.

-Orders can be placed by clients through other channels, however such communications must be made in a durable medium such as mails, faxes, emails, documentation of client orders made at meetings.
-For example, the content of relevant face-to-face conversations with a client could be recorded by using written minutes or notes.
-Such orders will be considered equivalent to orders received by telephone.
+Orders may be placed by clients through other channels, however such communications must be made in a durable medium such as mails, faxes, emails or documentation of client orders made at meetings.
+In particular, the content of relevant face-to-face conversations with a client may be recorded by using written minutes or notes.
+Such orders shall be considered equivalent to orders received by telephone.